nitrictech/docs/docs/reference/python/v0/secrets/secret-latest.md

 ---
 title: Python - secret.latest()
-description: Returns a reference to the latest version of a secret, regardless of that version's ID.
+description: Reference for Nitric's Python library - Returns a reference to the latest version of a secret, regardless of that version's ID.
 ---

 Returns a reference to the `latest` version of a secret, regardless of that version's ID.